 The provision of section 9(1)(vii) of the Act deals with the payment as “ fee for technical services” and thus have an impact on cross border transactions involving payments towards software related services.

-Section 9 (1)(vii) of the Act states that income by way of fees for technical services payable by:-
+Income by way of fees for technical services payable by—

-b) a person who is a resident, except where the fees are payable in respect of services utilised in a business or profession carried on by such person outside India or for the purpose of making or earning any income from any source outside India; or
+(b) a person who is a resident, except where the fees are payable in respect of services utilised in a business or profession carried on by such person outside India or for the purposes of making or earning any income from any source outside India ; or

 Section 195 of the Act governs the issue of withholding tax at source in connection with the payments made to foreign party, if the payment results in income, which is chargeable to tax under the Act.